Have you ever heard the phrase “work smarter, not harder”? Well, that is what the bug report template is all about!

-Include a clear screenshot at the point of failure and when the bug occurred.
+Include a clear screenshot of the point of failure and when the bug occurred.

-Also, make sure to add an accurate caption for the screenshot and a highlighting color that stands out.
+Also, make sure to add an accurate caption for the screenshot and a highlighting colour that stands out.

 It is very true that a picture is worth a thousand words.

-Now that we know some of the essential things that each bug report should include, let’s take a look at some of the options that are available for ready-to-use bug templates that will ensure uniformity and clear communication throughout your team.
+Now that we know some of the essential things that each bug report should include let’s take a look at some of the available options for a ready-to-use template bug report that will ensure uniformity and clear communication throughout your team.